OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 Lawrence, Kansas 66044
 (800) 669-4000 (Voice), (800) 669-6820 (TDD)

-For more specific information about ADA requirements affecting _public accommodations and State and local government services_ contact:
+For more specific information about the ADA requirements affecting _public accommodations as well as State and local government services_, contact:

 **Department of Justice**
 Office on the Americans with Disabilities Act